zachvalenta/jvns.ca/source/_posts/2014-09-06-how-to-read-an-executable.markdown

 ([full output here](https://gist.github.com/jvns/0f82a7655d32bb6b331e))

-Here we see three *symbols*: `main` is the address of my `main()` function. `puts` looks a reference to the `printf` function I called in it (which I guess the compiler changed to `puts` as an optimization?). `_start` is pretty important.
+Here we see three *symbols*: `main` is the address of my `main()` function. `puts` looks like a reference to the `printf` function I called in it (which I guess the compiler changed to `puts` as an optimization?). `_start` is pretty important.